 SDBN's mission is to protect the interests of data subjects that have been harmed by infringements of data protection law and to ensure that they are fairly compensated for the damage they have suffered.
-SDBN is currently investigating a range of legal infringements by businesses operating in the data economy.
+SDBN continuously investigates legal infringements by organisations operating in the data economy.

-SDBN will address these issues with the responsible parties and invite these parties to explore a fair and reasonable solution to remedy these privacy violations and to compensate those who have been harmed by such infringements.
-Where the responsible parties are unwilling to enter into voluntary settlement discussions, SDBN will initiate collective action litigation on behalf of its constituents to enforce their right to compensation, to obtain injunctive relief to repair existing infringements, and to prevent further infringements.
+SDBN addresses these issues with the responsible parties and invites these parties to explore a fair and reasonable solution to remedy these privacy violations and to compensate those who have been harmed by such infringements.
+Where the responsible parties are unwilling to enter into voluntary settlement discussions, SDBN initiates collective action litigation on behalf of its constituents to enforce their right to compensation, to obtain injunctive relief to repair existing infringements, and to prevent further infringements.
+SDBN's activities, including its pending actions before the courts, are discussed in more detail below in this report.